What are the best Raspberry Pi alternatives? Everything you need to know about Pi rivals | ZDNet

 What is the best Raspberry Pi alternative for a desktop PC replacement?

-The Pi isn't really the best choice for a full desktop computer replacement.
-While the Pi's default Raspbian desktop runs smoothly and includes the necessary office suite and browser, today's script and video-heavy websites run noticeably slower on the Pi than on a modern PC, and are just slow enough that the performance will start to grate after a while.
+The Pi 3 Model B+ is a reasonable choice for a budget, full desktop computer replacement.
+But while the Pi's official Raspbian desktop OS runs smoothly, and includes the necessary office suite and browser, some may find the Pi's periodic slowdowns on today's script and video-heavy websites start to grate after a while.

 That's obviously fine, as the Pi is so cheap and wasn't really created with this use in mind, but if you want to use an alternative board as a desktop computer it's worth shelling out a little bit more for something like the $54 Odroid XU4 -- which runs Ubuntu 16.04 with the Mate desktop and bundled with various software, using GPU acceleration to boost performance.